Trains at a station

 Article Author

-A Seattle resident since 1992, Arvia Morris devotes much of her time in retirement to environmental activism.
+Arvia Morris is a retired scientist.
+A Seattle resident since 1992, Arvia devotes much of her time to environmental activism.
 One interest is bringing attention to the role improved inter-city passenger rail could play in addressing climate change.
-Arvia volunteers with Climate Rail Alliance and state and local Democratic Party Environmental Caucuses.
+Arvia volunteers with Climate Rail Alliance, state and local Democratic Party Environmental Caucuses, and Neighbors for Better Transit.